SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity picked the dress up in her magic and inspected it.
 "This is amazing, it matches your dress so well!"

-"Rainbow Dash helped too," Pinkie clarified.
+"Rainbow Dash helped too," Pinkie clarified, not actually clarifying anything.

 "Thank you so much, I'm going to put it on right now," Rarity said before she went behind her privacy wall and put the dress on.

 "You're welcome," Pinkie called out to her.

-Rarity trotted back to Pinkie after she had changed.
+Rarity trotted back to Pinkie after she had put the dress on.

 "You look so pretty!"
 Pinkie exclaimed.